FroGitHub/Book-market/README.md

-# Book-store
+# Book Market

-Writing the book-store project was my task.
+Writing the Book-market project was my task.
 In it, we can register as a user, view a list of books, sort them, or search by categories.
-We can also add a book to the cart and create an order.
+We can also add a book to the cart ****and create an order.

 **Model diagram:**
 ![img.png](README_FILES/img.png)

-For developing the book-store, I used the following **technologies**:
+For developing the Book-market, I used the following **technologies**:

 	Spring Boot	3.4.2
 	Spring Web	3.4.2